 Previously, Deal was senior vice president of Commercial Aviation Services.
 In that role, he led a team in providing customer support and services to airlines and leasing companies around the globe.
 Under his leadership, Commercial Aviation Services generated record performance in 2014 and 2015.
 Formerly the services division of BCA, Commercial Aviation Services is now included in the Boeing Global Services portfolio.

-Prior to that, Deal was vice president and general manager of the Boeing Commercial Airplanes Supplier Management organization.
-Named to this position in January 2010, he was responsible for the overall strategy, contracting, daily management and development of the supply chain.
+From 2011 to 2014, Deal was vice president and general manager of Supply Chain Management and Operations for BCA.
+Prior to that, he served as vice president and general manager of the BCA Supplier Management organization, where he was responsible for the strategy, contracting, daily management and development of the supply chain.

 Deal has held multiple leadership roles in BCA Sales and Marketing, including vice president of Asia Pacific Sales and vice president of BCA Sales and Marketing Operations.
 He was also vice president of Global Network Sales, during which time he helped launch Connexion by Boeing.